We require the following information from each applicant.

 Columbia, SC 29208

 Although we assess each application in its entirety, we do follow certain guidelines in the admissions process.
-The Department expects a minimum undergraduate grade point average of 3.0 on a 4.0 scale, and a minimum combined verbal and quantitative score of 300 on the GRE for Master’s applicants and 305 for Ph.D. applicants (approximately 1000 and 1100 respectively using the old scoring system).
-The mean GRE score (using the newer scoring system) for students admitted to the program for the 2017-2018 academic year was 313.
+The Department expects a minimum undergraduate grade point average of 3.0 on a 4.0 scale, and a minimum combined verbal and quantitative score of 300 on the GRE for Master’s applicants and 305 for Ph.D. applicants.
+The mean GRE score for students admitted to the program for the 2017-2018 academic year was 313.

 While the Graduate School specifies a minimum score of 80 on the TOEFL exam for international students, the Department of Geography will only consider applicants who score a minimum of 90 on the TOEFL (the mean TOEFL score for international students admitted to the program for the 2017-2018 academic year was 99).
 Additional information on admissions requirements for international students can be found on the Graduate School website.